 Become a Member

 Kingston Community Strings welcome string instrumentalists (violin, viola, cello and bass).
 There are no auditions, but in order to keep up with the group, it is best to have a firm grasp of musical notation and preferably at least a few years of study on your instrument.
 The ensemble plays music of a variety of levels.
 Some pieces are very straightforward while others are string orchestra music in its original form.
 Therefore, this is not the group to learn how to read music or learn basic instrumental technique.
 However, we have had novice players successfully join, playing as much as they are able at the beginning, and, being immersed in the full string orchestra environment, improve tremendously in a short amount of time.

 Interested musicians are encouraged to attend two or three rehearsals in order to self-assess whether Kingston Community Strings is right for them.
 While you can just show up at one of our rehearsals, we encourage you to let us know ahead of time by contacting Stephen Yates, General Manager.

 Hugh Johnston was a regular player in the Kingston Symphony trumpet section from 2001 to 2012 and is an award-winning music educator.
 He won the MusicCounts Teacher of the Year Juno Award in 2012.
 Hugh has trained as a musician and conductor at Queen’s University, University of Calgary, and University of London, U.K. His expressive and communicative conducting style, as well as his work in music education, has enabled him to conduct performances at Orchestra Hall in Chicago, Carnegie Hall in New York, and Cadogan Hall in London, home of the Royal Philharmonic Orchestra.

-In addition to orchestral work, Hugh has conducted numerous musicals, operettas, choirs, bands, and brass ensembles and was the founder and artistic director of Kingston Summer Music, a summer program for Kingston’s youth.
+In addition to orchestral work, Hugh has conducted numerous musicals, operettas, choirs, bands, and brass ensembles and is currently also Conductor and Musical Director of The Kingston Youth Orchestra.